A parallel cut-cell algorithm for the free-boundary Grad-Shafranov problem: Introduction

 Computationally the free-boundary problem for the Grad-Shafranov equation is more challenging as the plasma shape is not known {\em a priori}.
 The general solution strategy involves an iterative approach that combines a fixed-boundary solver with a Green's function representation for the contribution to the poloidal magnetic flux on the computational boundary from the coil current external to the computational boundary.
 The solution process is iterative by nature and Picard iteration is usually deployed to drive the convergence of the poloidal magnetic flux on the computational boundary.
-The choice of this fiducial computational boundary is constrained by two considerations: (1) the computational boundary shall enclose all chamber volume where current-carrying plasma can access; and (2) all the magnetic field coils should be outside the computational boundary.
-The most natural place for such fiducial computational boundary in a free-boundary Grad-Shafranov solver is the vacuum vessel of which the poloidal field coils are all outside, which is the case for ITER~\cite{ariola-etal-ITER-shape-2000}, or the first wall if there are in-vessel poloidal field coils for divertor flux shaping and/or vertical stability control, which is the case for the proposed SPARC tokamak~\cite{creely-sparc-jpp-2020}.
-Both first wall and vaccum vessel in modern tokamaks are strongly shaped and give rise to an irregular computational domain, for which some variation of finite element/volume on an unstructured grid would be a ready choice for the underlying fixed-boundary Grad-Shafranov solver.
+The choice of this fiducial computational boundary is constrained by two considerations: (1) the computational boundary shall enclose all chamber volume where current-carrying plasma can access; and (2) all~external currents should be outside the computational boundary. \Cref{fig:intro} shows the plasma region (colored by red) and the external currents (coils and solenoids).
+The most natural place for such a fiducial computational boundary in a free-boundary Grad-Shafranov solver is the vacuum vessel (the blue region in~\Cref{fig:intro}) of which the poloidal field currents are all outside, or the first wall (as indicated in~\Cref{fig:intro}).
+Both first wall and vacuum vessel in modern tokamaks are strongly shaped and give rise to an irregular computational domain, for which some variation of finite element/volume on an unstructured grid would be a ready choice for the underlying fixed-boundary Grad-Shafranov solver.
 It is interesting to note that the essential ingredients of free-boundary Grad-Shafranov solvers, for example, both the Green's function formulation and iterative solution procedure, were first developed with finite difference discretization over a structured grid in a regular domain~\cite{lackner1976computation, johnson1979numerical, jardin1986dynamic, jeon2015development}.
 This is partly due to the considerable freedom in the placement of the fiducial computational boundary despite the two general constraints noted earlier, and partly due to the fact that many tokamaks have enough space between current-carry plasmas and poloidal field coils for a rectangular computational boundary in-between them.
-For some of the next generation tokamaks, it becomes more desirable to have the computational boundary align with the better flux conserver, for example the vacuum vessel in ITER, or with the first wall because of the nearby in-vessel divertor/vertical stability control coils, such as the case with the SPARC design.
-We find that for these applications, cutcell can be used in combination with finite difference in a structured grid to accommodate an irregular computational domain for a free-boundary Grad-Shafranov solver.
+For some of the next generation tokamaks, it becomes more desirable to have the computational boundary aligned with the better flux conserver, for example the vacuum vessel in ITER~\cite{ariola-etal-ITER-shape-2000}, or with the first wall, such as the case with the SPARC tokamak~\cite{creely-sparc-jpp-2020} where the coils are very close to the plasma region.
+Also, note that it is desirable to represent the field on a structured grid, which can significantly accelerate the particle pusher in a particle-in-cell code.
+We find that for these applications, cut-cells (as indicated in~\Cref{fig:intro}) can be used in combination with finite difference in a structured grid to accommodate an irregular computational domain for a free-boundary Grad-Shafranov solver.